-Shall be submitted electronically through the CARS application provided by the Department.
-In Exhibit A of the CARS application the CSB shall provide the projected array of services, the projected cost of those services, the projected service capacity to provide those services, and the projected cost for those services.
+Exhibit A shall be submitted electronically through the CARS application provided by the Department.
+In Exhibit A of the CARS application, the CSB shall provide its projected array of services, the projected cost of those services, and the projected service capacity to provide those services.
+At the end of each fiscal year, the CSB shall provide an end year CARS report that provides the actual array of services, the actual cost of those services, and the actual service capacity to provide those services.